• Skip to primary navigation

 Northern lights above Waterton – photo provided by Travel Alberta credit Denis Semenov

-As Banff and Jasper get more and more popular with tourists from all over the world, the Rockies are getting increasingly packed.
-In peak holiday season, it can be hard to find a trail where you can enjoy nature on your own, let alone a quiet little town to explore.
+As Banff National Park and Jasper National Park become increasingly popular with tourists from all over the world, the Rockies are becoming increasingly packed.
+In the peak holiday season, it can be hard to find a trail where you can enjoy nature on your own, let alone a quiet little town to explore.
 But Waterton retains that small-town feel where you can stop, take your time, and enjoy the Rockies at your own pace.

 Don’t Forget: